secretstartups/handbook/content/job-families/product/product-management-leadership.md

 ### Senior Director of Product Management

-This role typically manages 4-6 direct reports, including Product Managers, Group Managers of Product Management, and Directors of Product Management, and reports to the [Chief Product Officer](chief-product-officer/).
+This role typically manages 4-6 direct reports, including Product Managers, Group Managers of Product Management, and Directors of Product Management, and reports to the [VP of Product Management](product-leadership/#vp-of-product-managemen).

 #### Senior Director of Product Management - Job Grade